TheMikeL/personal/README.md

 Decision(D).
 A vertical carousel vs. a hamburger menu to skip to certain sections. <br>
 Result(R).
 Ultimately, the hamburger menu was chosen because of the ability to choose and see sections.

+D. Removal of the timeline. <br>
+R. I decided that the overall website is better as a showcase rather than a life story.
+I wanted the design aspects and my abilities and projects to shine as opposed to boring the user with a lengthy timeline.

 D. Having a direct mailto function vs. modal for copy and paste option as well as mailto. <br>
 R. Although mailto is very convenient, not all users use a desktop mail application which can cause frustration (personal issue).
 Therefore, the modal option provides a copy and paste function as well as mailto function when clicking the mail button.